 One of the most interesting things about the Kalispell MT area is the variety of choices for homes.
 If you want an off-the-grid cabin in a remote forest location, you can have that.
 If you are interested in living in a brand new ranch home on a golf course or a five bedroom two-story home in the valley, you can do that as well.
 There are condominiums, rental homes, ranches, log homes, and even vacant land for new construction projects.
 You can also live in a specific community if you desire.
 A few of the Kalispell communities are highlighted below, but there are many more options available.
 (Future site of link to Kalispell Homes for Sale – planned for October 2019.)

 East Valley Estates can be found east of Kalispell.
 If taking route 35 from Kalispell towards Big Fork, East Valley Estates is about 4 miles east of the route 35 and route 2 intersection.
-Between the Phase I and Phase II developments, there are 45 homes in the area.
+Between the Phase I and Phase II developments, there are 45 homes in the community.
 Homes were built, starting in 2006 and there are still a few available parcels (as of this writing in September 2019).
 Each ranch home has between 1/2 to nearly 2 acres of property.
 The area includes gorgeous views of the mountains.
 The homes can be found on McWenneger Drive, Aeneas View Dr, Snowcrest Court, Montford Way.
-More information and current listings can be found (link to be provided shortly).
+More information and current listings can be found here.

 Village Greens is a community in Kalispell MT that provides golf-course living (Village Greens Golf Club).
 Homes range in size from 936 to 2810 square feet, and include both single family homes and townhouses.
 Some of the homes are right on the Flathead River, and there are still some lots available for new homes.
 More information can be found (link to be provided shortly).

-West View Estates is a development of single family homes located in the north valley of Kalispell.
-This community is still being built at the time of this writing, and home buyers could purchase a brand new home.
+West View Estates is a development of single family homes located in the north valley of Kalispell with views of the Swan Mountains and convenient to everything.
+This community is still being built at the time of this writing, so home buyers can purchase a brand new home.
 There are monthly HOA fees.
-Current listings can be found (link to be provided shortly).
+More information and current listings can be found here.

-Links to the above communities, as well as to Diamond Ridge Estates, Glacier Commons, Glacier Village Greens, Many Lakes, North Haven Heights, Panorama Views, Riverview Green, Stillwater Estates and more will be added over the next few months.
+Links to the above communities, as well as to other developments will be added over the next few months.

 Living in Kalispell MT